 Minikai Pty Ltd (ABN 32 674 548 577) (referred to in this Privacy Policy as Minikai, we, our or us) is committed to protecting the privacy of individuals whose Personal Information we handle.
-We provide a secure software-as-a-service (SaaS) platform to aged care and disability providers in Australia and New Zealand.
+We provide a secure software-as-a-service (SaaS) platform to aged care and disability providers in Australia, New Zealand, and the United Kingdom.

-This Privacy Policy sets out how we collect, use, disclose, and protect Personal Information in accordance with the Privacy Act 1988 (Cth) (Australian Privacy Act) and the Australian Privacy Principles (APPs), as well as the Privacy Act 2020 (NZ) (NZ Privacy Act) and the Information Privacy Principles (IPPs).
+This Privacy Policy sets out how we collect, use, disclose, and protect Personal Information in accordance with the Privacy Act 1988 (Cth) (Australian Privacy Act) and the Australian Privacy Principles (APPs), the Privacy Act 2020 (NZ) (NZ Privacy Act) and the Information Privacy Principles (IPPs), and for customers established in the United Kingdom, the UK General Data Protection Regulation and the Data Protection Act 2018.

 By using Minikai's services or providing Personal Information to us, you acknowledge and agree to the terms of this Privacy Policy.